5th Rhode Island Infantry Regiment

 The 5th Rhode Island Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

-The 5th Rhode Island Infantry Regiment was organized at Providence, Rhode Island, as a battalion of five companies and mustered in on December 16, 1861.
-An additional five companies were raised afterward and mustered in on December 27, 1862.
+The 5th Rhode Island Infantry Regiment was organized at Providence, Rhode Island.
+The regiment rendezvoused at Camp Greene in October, 1861, was transferred to Camp Slocum at Providence and mustered into U. S. Army service for three years as a battalion of five companies on December 16, 1861.